 Termination.
 If the Company terminates the employment agreement for Cause (as defined in the agreement) or if Mr. Lowe terminates the agreement for any reason other than Good Reason (as defined in the agreement), or if Mr. Lowe dies, elects Normal Retirement (as defined in the agreement) or Early Retirement, or suffers Permanent Disability (as defined in the agreement), Mr. Lowe will not be entitled to any further compensation or other benefits and, except in certain circumstances, will forfeit all outstanding equity awards.
 If Mr. Lowe dies or suffers Permanent Disability, the Company must continue to pay Mr. Lowe (or his estate) his salary and provide him (and his family) with medical benefits for two years.
-If the Company terminates the agreement without Cause (as defined in the agreement) or Mr. Lowe terminates it for Good Reason (other than within two years following a Change in Control), the Company must continue to pay Mr. Lowe his salary for the greater of three years or the balance of the term remaining at the time of such termination.
-Also, in such event, Mr. Lowe will be entitled to receive an amount equal to the target bonus then in effect times the greater of two or the number of years remaining under the term of the agreement, and he will be entitled to all benefits for the greater of two years or the balance of the term of the agreement, subject to certain offsets.
+If the Company terminates the agreement without Cause (as defined in the agreement) or Mr. Lowe terminates it for Good Reason (other than within two years following a Change in Control), the Company must continue to pay Mr. Lowe will be entitled to receive an amount equal to the target bonus then in effect times the greater of two or the number of years remaining under the term of the agreement, and he will be entitled to all benefits for the greater of two years or the balance of the term of the agreement, subject to certain offsets.

 Change in Control.
-If the Company terminates the employment agreement without Cause within two years after a Change in Control or Mr. Lowe terminates it for Good Reason within such two-year period, the Company must pay him an amount equal to three times the greater of his then current salary or his salary at the highest annualized rate paid in the three calendar years prior to the date of termination and in addition an amount equal to three times the greater of 100% of his target bonus for the year of such termination or the highest annual bonus he received for the three calendar years prior to termination.
-Until the earliest of the third anniversary of the Change in Control termination or Mr. Lowe's death or his securing of full-time employment which provides substantially equivalent benefits, the Company will provide Mr. Lowe and his eligible dependents with benefits substantially equivalent to those which were received immediately prior to the date of termination or a Change in Control.
-The Company shall also provide Mr. Lowe with reasonable outplacement services for a period of eighteen months and will reimburse him for his reasonable legal expenses in an amount not to exceed \$75,000 should he have to institute legal proceedings to enforce the Change in Control provisions of the agreement.
+If the Company terminates the employment agreement without Cause within two years after a Change in Control or Mr. Lowe terminates it for Good Reason within such two-year period, the Company must pay him an amount equal to three times the greater of his then current salary or his salary at the highest annualized rate paid in the three calendar years prior to the date of termination and in addition an amount equal to three times the greater of 100% of his target bonus for the year of such termination or Mr. Lowe's death or his securing of full-time employment which provides substantially equivalent benefits, the Company will provide Mr. Lowe and his eligible dependents with benefits substantially equivalent to those which were received immediately prior to the date of termination or a Change in Control.
+The Company shall also provide Mr. Lowe with reasonable outplacement services for a period of eighteen months and will reimburse him for his reasonable legal expenses in an amount not to exceed \$75,000 should he have to institute legal proceedings to enforce the Change in Control.
 All outstanding equity awards will vest upon a Change in Control.